 After kayaking the length of the river in 2012, we’ve returned for shorter stints in subsequent years to further explore the river basin.

 Apalachicola Riverkeeper is a member driven organization that negotiates with officials and organizations with a stake in the Apalachicola/ Chattachootchee/ Flint basin.
-Their goal is to ensure adequate water flow to the many ecologically and economically sensitive habitats dependent on the Apalachicola.
+Their goal is to ensure adequate water flow to the many ecologically and economically sensitive habitats dependent on the river basin.

 RiverTrek Part 1

 On days 1 and 2, the trekkers paddled the upper Apalachicola, camping and resting on wide sandbars overlooked by tall river bluffs.
-They explored the area around the river as well, where a hike in Torreya State Park leads to impromptu spelunking, and the trekkers climb the tallest river bluff in Florida.
+They explored the area around the river as well, where a hike in Torreya State Park led to impromptu spelunking.
+Also, the trekkers climb Alum Bluff, the tallest river bluff in Florida.

 RiverTrek Part 2

-Record low water flow for the Apalachicola River has crashed Florida’s leading oyster producer.
-Trekkers, oystermen, and the Riverkeeper himself reflect on the state of the river and bay.
-On Days 3 through 5, the paddlers leave behind tall bluffs and scale the largest testament to Army Corps of Engineers dredging of the river- Sand Mountain.
+Record low water flow’s on the Apalachicola River crashed Florida’s leading oyster producer.
+Trekkers, oystermen, and the Riverkeeper himself reflected on the state of the river and bay.
+On Days 3 through 5, the paddlers left behind tall bluffs and scale the largest testament to Army Corps of Engineers dredging of the river- Sand Mountain.